-The rest of this page is dedicated to the greater Kinesiology Melbourne story which describes a history of Kinesiology across both schools of Kinesiology thought… Traditional Kinesiology (the mechanics of human motion) and Applied Kinesiology (AK – the alternative holistic therapy).
+The rest of this page is dedicated to the greater Kinesiology Melbourne story.
+This will outline a detailed history of Kinesiology across both schools of Kinesiology thought.
+Traditional Kinesiology (the mechanics of human motion) and Applied Kinesiology (AK – the alternative holistic therapy).

-The Kinesiology Melbourne Story (part 1 – Traditional Physical Kinesiology)
+The Kinesiology Melbourne Story (part 1 – Traditional Kinesiology)

-The Melbourne Kinesiology story begins in 1916 when Miss Ella Gormley became director of Physical Education and was commissioned by the Education Department to embark on a two-year international study of physical education for girls overseas.
-She received an MA in Physical Education at Columbia University in 1921 and on her return to Australia, she conducted a National training program for women teachers.
+The Melbourne Kinesiology story begins in 1916 when Miss Ella Gormley became director of Physical Education.
+She was commissioned by the Education Department to embark on a two-year international study of physical education for girls overseas.
+Ella received an MA in Physical Education at Columbia University in 1921.
+Upon her return to Australia, she conducted a National training program for women teachers.
 Ella Gormley’s work in America and England had a pioneering impact on the increased inclusion of physical education, corrective gymnastics, rhythmic exercises, physiology and kinesiology in Australian schools and universities.
-Together with Rosalie Virtue in Melbourne, Ella Gromley was the first advocate for Australian Girls to break away from the male-dominated, military training and receive the Swedish system of Kinesiology as a basis for their physical education.
-Ella and Rosalie’s work reached across Australia and was the first Kinesiology Melbourne training.
-It was a traditional approach to Kinesiology (the science of physiological movement) which was created and coined by Swedish medical gymnast Carl August Georgii in 1854.
-A man who stood at the forefront of one of Sweden’s greatest cultural exports during the nineteenth century – Swedish Gymnastics and Physiotherapy.
+Along with Swedish Gymnastics and Kinesiology, Ella introduced the Dalcroze Eurythmics (teaching music via movement) to Australia and to Rosalie Virtue in 1921.

-In 1919, Wilbur Pardon Bowen (professor of Physical Education at Michigan State Normal College) published “Applied Anatomy and Kinesiology – The mechanism of muscular movement” a book that was not only studied by teachers and medical practitioners but also by the legendary sportsmen like Gene Tunney, the famous American Boxer of the 1920s.
+In 1919, Wilbur Pardon Bowen (professor of Physical Education at Michigan State Normal College) published “Applied Anatomy and Kinesiology – The mechanism of muscular movement” a splendidly illustrated book that was not only studied by physical education teachers and medical practitioners but also by the legendary sportsmen like Gene Tunney, the famous American Boxer of the 1920s.
 Via the science of kinesiology, it outlined the teamwork between exact groups of muscles.
 It explored how they worked together to efficiently perform gymnastics, dance, acrobatics, sport, and occupational movements efficiently.
 Bowen’s book also provides many correctional exercises for posture defects and skeletal deformities.

 In the 1940s American medical institutes like the Elizabeth Kenny Institute (Minneapolis) were claiming great success employing neuromuscular physiology and kinesiology techniques for the treatment of infantile paralysis.

-During the 1940s and 1950s the Melbourne Kinesiology story was further advanced by the Australian Physiotherapy Association which had been known as the Australian Massage Association between 1906 and 1939.
+During the 1940s and 1950s, the Melbourne Kinesiology story was further advanced by the Australian Physiotherapy Association.
+They were known as the Australian Massage Association between 1906 and 1939.
 From 1943-1952 the Diploma of Physical Education at the University of Melbourne still included Kinesiology alongside; body mechanics, diet and hygiene, muscle structure, anatomy, physiology, folk dance and musical appreciation.